-Isolated cannabinoids and a high terpene content set sauce apart from other concentrates.
-Sauce is essentially a deconstructed shatter, in which the terpenes and cannabinoids have naturally separated.
-As a result, cannabinoids and terpenes may not be evenly distributed throughout the sauce.
-In other words, two different dabs from the same sauce may deliver two very different terpene and cannabinoid levels and thus, two different experiences.
+Beyond consistency, sauce is recognized for its isolated cannabinoids and high terpene content.
+Because the terpenes and cannabinoids have been separated from one another, they may not be evenly distributed throughout the final product.
+As a result, two different dabs from the same sauce may deliver two very different terpene and cannabinoid levels and thus two different experiences.

 How does making sauce differ from other extracts?

-When making sauce, the central goal is to allow the major cannabinoids to crystallize and separate from the terpene-rich part of the extract.
+The central goal of making sauce is to allow the major cannabinoids, especially THC, to crystallize and separate from the terpenes.
+This makes sauce quite different from other extracts.

-The solvent removal process takes much longer with sauce than with other extract consistencies.
-While making shatter typically involves purging most of the solvent in a closed-loop system and immediately placing the extract into a vacuum oven for 24 to 72 hours to remove all residual solvents, with sauce the entire process can take anywhere from a couple of days to a few weeks.
-Solvent is purposefully left behind to let THCA or CBDA compounds crystallize, and at various points of the process the remaining solvents slowly evaporate.
+The solvent removal process takes much longer with sauce than with other extracts.
+While making shatter typically involves purging most of the solvent in a closed-loop system and immediately placing the extract into a vacuum oven for 24 to 72 hours to remove all residual solvents, the process for making sauce can take anywhere from a couple of days to a few weeks to complete.
+That's because rather than purging out all solvent at once, sauce producers purposefully leave solvent in the mixture for a longer time, to allow THCA or CBDA compounds to crystallize.

 What is live resin sauce?